 The best of the Google Nest Mini

-Google introduced the first Home Mini in 2017, with the aim of bringing the Google Assistant’s capabilities to a wider audience in a smart speaker whose price did not exceed 60 euros.
+Google introduced the first Home Mini in 2017, with the aim of bringing the Google Assistant’s capabilities to a wider audience in a smart speaker whose price did not exceed 60 euros for best chromecast apps for streaming on android & ios.
 Considering that, in comparison, the original Google Home cost about 30 euros more, it was clear that sound quality would not be its greatest virtue.

 So it was.
 Without being bad, the audio of the Home Mini was sometimes compared to that of high-end smartphones and considered remarkably inferior to that of Google Home in terms of quality.